The sheaves--spectrum adjunction: Introduction

 \subsection{Acknowledgments}

 I thank Peter Scholze for useful discussions and encouragement.
-I thank Peter Scholze and Marco Volpe for helpful comments on a draft.
-I thank the Max Planck Institute for Mathematics for its hospitality.
+I thank Peter Scholze and Marco Volpe for comments on a draft.
+I thank the Max Planck Institute for Mathematics for its financial support.